SohamTolwala/AI-Snake/README.md

 # Teach AI To Play Snake!
 Reinforcement Learning With PyTorch and Pygame

+In this game the AI i.e agent will teach itself how to play a normie snake game.
+The main modules that have been used are PyTorch and Pygame.
+We have implemented Q-Learning which is Reinforcement Learning technique.

 Reinforcement learning - Reinforcement learning (RL) is an area of machine learning concerned with how software agents ought to
                          take actions in an environment in order to maximize the notion of cumulative reward.